Guest Daemon Architecture¶

 Event loop¶

-The event loop is poll()-based on a single file descriptor (the host
+The event loop is poll()-based on the host socket connection and tracked

 | Event | Action |